Genre: Indie Rock

 Julius sees songwriting as a way to confront the world without creating conflict, a mindset reflected in their nonconformist (though not downright rebellious) lyrics.
 Their arrangements and overall sound are completed through the musical input of Anton Norrström (bass) and Marcus Selmosson (drums).

 The band released their first single “Sugar” in 2017, a song that got them a feature on Swedish radio station P3 and over 200 000 streams among European audiences.
-They’re now preparing for the release of their first album, which will be available this fall.
+They’re now preparing for the release of their first album, which will be available in 2019.

 “These guys also seem to have a real feel of classic rock ‘n’ roll to their music, and they’re a bit different to the norm...“– York Calling